 - Mood Disorders

 - Type 2 Diabetes

 It overall leads to low quality personal, and professional life.
-Distances occur with the children as you fail to give them the necessary attention and tend to be agitated throughout the day.
+You may feel distanced from your children when you fail to give them the necessary attention.
+It also happens when you tend to be agitated throughout the day.
 Life has become a rat race now, and having negative work performance can make things worse!
 Several people lose their jobs because of this and decide to end their lives.